-4. Municipal Structures Act, 1998 (Act No. 117 of 1998)
+5. Municipal Structures Act, 1998 (Act No. 117 of 1998)

-Section 82 of the Municipal Structures Act, 1998 (Act No. 117 of 1998), as amended, is hereby repealed.
+Section 82 of the Municipal Structures Act, 1998 (Act No. 117 of 1998), as 20 amended, is hereby repealed.

-- 5. Municipal Systems Act, 2000 (Act No. 32 of 2000) - 5.1 Section 1 of the Municipal Systems Act, 2000 (Act No. 32 of 2000), as amended, is hereby amended by the deletion of paragraph (b) of the definition of "Code of Conduct". - 5.2 Sections 38 to 49, 55 to 58, 66 to 70 to 72 of, and Schedule 2 to, the Municipal Systems Act, 2000, is hereby repealed.
+6. Municipal Systems Act, 2000 (Act No. 32 of 2000)

+- 6.1 Section 1 of the Municipal Systems Act, 2000 (Act No. 32 of 2000), as amended, is hereby amended by the deletion of paragraph (b) of the definition of "Code of Conduct". - 6.2 Section 26 of the Municipal Systems Act, 2000, is hereby amended by the insertion after paragraph (i) of the following paragraph: - "(j) the service charter contemplated in section 4 of the Public Administration Management Act, 2008;". - 6.3 Sections 55(1)(e) to (h), 56, 57 and 66 to 72 of, and Schedule 2 to, the 30 Municipal Systems Act, 2000, are hereby repealed.

-PART B - SAVING AND TRANSITIONAL ARRANGEMENTS (Section 55)
+PART B-SAVING AND TRANSITIONAL ARRANGEMENTS

 - 1. All employees appointed in terms of the Public Service Act, 1994, or by municipalities, or regarded as having been so appointed, immediately before the commencement of this Schedule, are regarded as having been appointed in terms of this Act. - 2.
-Anything done in terms of a provision of a law repealed by Part A of Schedule 3 and which could be done under a provisions of this Act, is regarded as having been done under that provision. - The bargaining councils established under and registered in terms of the Labour Relations Act with jurisdiction over institutions and employees in the Public Administration will be deemed to be bargaining councils for the purposes of this Act. - 4.
-Any collective agreement in force on the date immediately before the commencement of this Schedule will remain in force until expiry, subject to item 5. - 5.
-If a collective agreement, referred to in item 4, does not provide for a notice period, it may be terminated on three months' notice.
+If a voluntary or compulsory retirement age different than the age provided for in section 41 applied immediately before the commencement of section 41 to an employee, such different age will apply to that employee. - 3.
+Subject to item 4, a national department, an Office of the Premier or a provincial 10 department listed in Schedule 1 or 2 of the Public Service Act, 1994, immediately before its repeal by this Act is regarded as having been established by or in terms of section 7 of this Act. - 4.
+The South African Management Development Institute, listed as a national department in Schedule 1 to the Public Service Act, 1994, before its repeal, is 15 regarded to be the Public Administration Leadership and Management Academy, referred to in section 32(1). - A national or provincial government component listed in Schedule 3 of the Public Service Act, 1994, immediately before its repeal by this Act is regarded as having been established in terms of section 7 of this Act. - 6.
+A service delivery improvement programme established by a national department, an Office of the Premier or a provincial departments in accordance with regulations made under the Public Service Act, 1994, is regarded as the service charter referred to section 4 of this Act, provided that it must be reviewed within 12 months after the commencement of that section to ensure that it complies with that section. - 7.
+Anything done in terms of a provision of a law repealed by Part A of Schedule 3 and which could be done under a provision of this Act, is regarded as having been done under that provision. - 8.
+For the avoidance of doubt, the bargaining councils established by or under and registered in terms of the Labour Relations Act with jurisdiction over institutions 30 and employees in the Public Administration or any portion thereof are regarded as bargaining councils for the purposes of this Act. - 9.
+Any collective agreement in force on the date immediately before the commencement of this Schedule will remain in force until expiry, subject to item 9. - 10.
+If a collective agreement, referred to in item 9, does not provide for a notice period, 35 it may be terminated on three months' notice.

+PART C

-PART C - CO-ORDINATION OF COLLECTIVE BARGAINING IN THE PUBLIC ADMINISTRATION
+CO-ORDINATION OF COLLECTIVE BARGAINING IN THE PUBLIC ADMINISTRATION